Generative AI Programming

 • Chat GPT: Fall 2023 Discussion Series Expand dropdown

-For the fall 2023 semester, WAC will offer a few opportunities for engaging in conversations around topics that we believe will be meaningful to many of you.
+For the fall 2023 semester, WAC offered a few opportunities for engaging in conversations around topics that we believe will be meaningful to many of you.

-One of these opportunities will be offered through convening a small group of us to have conversations about generative AI, particularly in relation to teaching and assigning writing.
-This would be a WAC think tank of sorts -- and opportunity for those of us interested in the topic to come together, read and discuss some things, etc. These conversations will occur during the following session time and dates in Halle 109B and on Zoom:
+One of these opportunities was convening a small group to have conversations about generative AI, particularly in relation to teaching and assigning writing.
+This was a WAC think tank of sorts -- and an opportunity for those interested in the topic to come together, read and discuss some things, etc.

 • ChatGPT: New Semester, New Challenges Expand dropdown